 A closer look at how neck injuries cause various types of headaches

+There are numerous forms of headaches, and at some point in your life you may have experienced one form or another.
 These conditions vary from migraines to tension, Vertebrogenic and Tension Headaches.
 In case you were wondering if a neck injury can cause a headache, you are right.
 A neck injury is a leading cause of various form of headache.
 A problem on your neck joint region can result in severe headache.
-Often, neck related headaches are mistaken for a migraine, yet they are still different health problems.
+Often, neck related headaches are mistaken for migraine, yet they are different.

 Neck injuries versus headaches